 - Druid.
 Not only would it require also having to meet yet another ability score prerequisite, but a few levels in druid will quickly become obsolete as the game advances into higher levels.
 Yes, adding Smite to the multiattack of a bear would be fun, up until the bear form is able to be taken out in a single fireball and you have nothing tougher to become.

 - Fighter.
 Paladins are hardy front-liners, but they truly excel at dealing significant damage quickly using their Divine Smite feature.
 Two levels in fighter gives you a bonus fighting style (probably Defence if you’ve already got your choice of Great Weapon Fighting or Duelling), Second Wind, and—most importantly—Action Surge.
 Because smiting twice the number of times in your turn is exactly what would help you be the best paladin you can be.

 - Monk.
 Trying to make a better front-liner by adding on another class that requires you to meet the ability score prerequisite in four abilities, none of which are Constitution, is an exercise in absurdity.
-Additionally, that killjoy Jeremy Crawford has confirmed that Divine Smite does not work with a monk’s unarmed strikes, so you’re giving up using one of your paladin-only smite spells (wrathful smite, thunderous smite, etc.) for the monk-specific ki bonus actions.
-Not really a fair trade for your role.
+The only upside is that you can use Divine Smite with a monk’s unarmed strikes, which would be helpful if it didn’t require a significant level dip to make your unarmed strikes as good as your regular weapons.
 Plus, the two classes have no thematic synergy.